Sandra Bullock Is a Festive Beauty in Red and More Best Dressed Stars

 Case in point: Sandra Bullock, who stars in the Netflix thriller Bird Box.
 For a screening in New York, the star wore a Martin Grant gown, which features a halter neckline, cutouts and a ruffled skirt.

 Other actresses with starring roles, such as Hailee Steinfeld andJennifer Lopez also turned heads with stunning fashion off of the red carpet.
-Dressing in their season's best during their press tours.
+They're dressing in their season's best for their press tours.
 It was a fabulous for fashion.

 Check out the best dressed stars, then vote for your favorite below!